itsvic-dev/Wheatley/README.md

 ## Running

-To run in QEMU, you can use the helper target `qemu`.
-Simply `make qemu` and you're done!
+To run in QEMU, use the `dev/qemu.sh` script.
+You can use the `.env` file to control the OVMF directory as well as extra QEMU arguments.

-This target expects OVMF to reside in `/usr/share/edk2-ovmf`.
-To change this, configure with `-DOVMF_PATH=/your/path/to/ovmf`.
-To pass your own QEMU flags, configure with `"-DQEMU_ARGS=-your-args-here"`.

 To run on real hardware (not recommended!), copy `build/Bootloader/bootldr.efi` to a FAT32 EFI partition, as well as `build/Kernel/kernel.elf` to the root of that partition.